Join in, ask for assistance, get involved!

 The Reading Moravian Center of the Lititz Moravian Congregation is located at 1116 Perry St., Reading, PA 19604.
 Questions?
 Call 610-374-0886.
 Return To Top

 Hospital in Reading.
-The hat mission project is

 Power Packs provides weekend food and nutritional information to families who are food insecure when the school’s lunch program is not available to them.
 Families are taught how to stretch their limited food dollars using the food provided by PPP.
 The goal of the program is to empower families to regularly provide healthy meals and that children return to school, well-fed and ready to learn.
 Power Packs provides long-term solutions to end childhood hunger.